 #1: Packed With Healthy Fats

-The butter and coconut oil in this recipe give your energy a boost by helping increase your ketones levels.
+The butter and coconut oil in this recipe can give you an energy boost by helping increase your ketones levels.
 They also provide the fat your cells need to function efficiently.
-Coconut oil is rich in lauric acid, a type of saturated fatty acids that has antibacterial and antiviral properties.
-Plus, both these fats keep you satisfied.
+Coconut oil is rich in lauric acid, a type of saturated fatty acid that has antibacterial and antiviral properties[*].
+Plus, both these fats keep you full and satisfied, which could reduce hunger cravings[*].

-There are 7 eggs in this bread — which means a lot of choline.
-Choline is a vitamin-like essential nutrient that later turns into acetylcholine, an important brain neurotransmitter.
+There are seven eggs in this bread — which means a lot of choline.
+Choline is a vitamin-like essential nutrient that later turns into acetylcholine, an important brain neurotransmitter[*].

 If you’ve been craving bread on keto, you can indulge with this recipe without any guilt or coming out of ketosis.
 Just add a tablespoon of butter on top for a comforting, satiating way to start the day.